 Gobi Manchurian Dry makes an excellent starter.
 This is easy to prepare and compliments the Indo-Chinese main course.
 You can make them as a starter or with the main course.
-Even if in the main course, serve it with schezwan fried rice or veg fried rice.
-However, for the main course, you may like to add little gravy to the Manchurian.
+Even in the main course, serve it with schezwan fried rice or veg fried rice.
+However, you may want to add a little gravy to the main course in Manchurian.
 Awesome combination.

-Cauliflower is normally a vegetable of winters in India.
-But nowadays it's available across all season because of the cold storage facility and enhanced technology.
-However seasonal vegetables have different tastes.
-There is a freshness in the aroma while cooking seasonal cauliflowers.
+Cauliflower is usually a vegetable in India during winter.
+Nowadays, it's available all season because of cold storage facilities and enhanced technology.
+However, seasonal vegetables have different tastes.
+The aroma of seasonal cauliflowers is fresh.

 Cauliflower is a vegetable that is full of nutrition.
-This is a low carb vegetable.
-This is one of the most loved vegetable.
-The cauliflower recipes are super delicious in any form and in any cuisine.
+This is a low-carb vegetable.
+This is one of the most loved vegetables.
+The cauliflower recipes are super delicious in any form and any cuisine.

 Read my other cauliflower recipe: